justin-john/elet/docs/home.md

 **request.params.controller** The controller name

 **request.params.action** The action method name

+**request.params.data** Form data can be accessed through this property.
+We can use this property to access Form data in POST/PUT/DELETE methods as well as querystring in GET method.

 **request.params.pass** The passed argument are accessed.
 For ex "/articles/view/1", here 1 will be accesed by this property.